thomasgazzoni/rxjs-ddp-client/README.md

 ## Difference with Oortcloud/node-ddp-client
  - Code rewrite using ES6 and Typescript (add typings and interfaces)
- - Usign customizable storage system, not MiniMongo or MiniMongoChange dependencies required
+ - Usign customizable storage system (MiniMongo or MiniMongoCache dependencies are NOT required)
- - Access to collection's data by simple subscribe to Observable allowing to use RxJs operators (no need MiniMongoDb query, etc)
+ - Access to collection's data by simple subscribing to Observable (just use RxJs operators (map, filter, etc) for querying)

 ## Usage Exemple